ACS RPL Report Writing

 What Are The Documents Required For ACS RPL?

 You will have to provide supporting documents.
 These can be primary or secondary.
-Primary evidence includes samples of work, audio recordings, physical evidence, and authentic documents such as birth certificates, transcripts of academic records, commissions, etc. Indirect evidence includes a CV, recommendations from work, and reviews of work.
+Primary evidence includes samples of work, audio recordings, physical evidence, and authentic documents such as birth certificates, transcripts of academic records, commissions, etc. Indirect evidence includes a CV/Resume, recommendations from work, and reviews of work.
 The process of Recognition of Prior Learning takes around 6 weeks starting from the day you have submitted the documentation that is required.
 The time span can vary depending on how much time you take to amass evidence of your ability, experience, and education, as well as the level of recognition that is sought for the course of your choice.For complete document checklist read ACS skills assessment checklist.

 ACS RPL Report Format